 Luna almost drops an F-bomb in her Help Me!! segment.

 Dangerously Short Skirt: An old-school ruffled-up one, whereas Noel has a minidress and Makoto has a miniskirt.
 Why she even wants to fight in one is a mystery that can only be explained by Irony (as listed below) or Refuge in Audacity.

 Downloadable Content: Arrived on Xbox 360 on May 10, 2011, and on PS3 on June 2, 2011, slightly delayed due to the PSN downtime.

 Split Personality: She has three: Luna, a mean-spirited young girl; Sena, a kind boy; and Trinity, the sixth hero.
 However, they're not really split personalities, more like three souls sharing the same body.
-All three are fully aware of one anothers existence and are awake/active at all times, and can even speaking with each other.
+All three are active at all times, and can even speaking with each other.
 Though its mainly just Luna and Sena who talk.